hey-heidi/Data-Analysis-Projects-using-Python/README.md

 #### These files are demonstrations of what I have learned from the Data Science and Machine Learning: Making Data-Driven Decisions Certificate Program by the Massachusetts Institute of Technology, Schwarzman College of Computing, IDSS in collaboration with Great Learning.🏅

+💡 The problem Statements contain descriptions, questions and evaluations for each project.

 ## Assignments:

 ### 🍬 Project 1 - Pima Indians Diabetes Analysis